djd1283/tgalert/README.md

 # tgalert
-Repository containing a simple Python3 module to allow Telegram messages for code updates.
+Repository containing a simple Python3 module to allow messages for code updates using the Telegram messaging service.
 Original intention is to notify a programmer when a long process is finished, such as training a model or building a dataset.

 How to setup with pip:
 ```